Brickowskis/spring-boot-101/01-candyjar/README.md

 `jar tvf candyjar-0.0.1-SNAPSHOT.jar`

-You'll notice several things have been packaged into our jar to make an an uber runnable jar You'll also notice `candyjar-0.0.1-SNAPSHOT.jar.original`.
+You'll notice several things have been packaged into our jar to make an an uber runnable jar You'll also notice another jar with a .original extension.

 Examine the contents

 `jar tvf candyjar-0.0.1-SNAPSHOT.jar.original`